TeohKF/Getting-and-Cleaning-Data_Course-Project/README.md

 To generate the required data set, first download the original data files and put them into your own folder, together with the R script file.
 Set the working directory of R to be the folder you put these files.

-Run the script which will automatically generate a txt file named `tiny_data.txt' in the same folder.
+Run the script `run\_analysis.R', which will automatically generate a txt file named tiny_data.txt in the same folder.